-This is quite easy to do, as are all things, once you know what to do.
+Increasing your wp_memory_limit is easy to do, as are all things once you know what to do.

-Go into the cPanel for your site and open up the File Manager.
+Go into the cPanel for your site’s server, then open up the File Manager.
 Double click on Public HTML, then look for a .php file called wp_config.

 Right click on wp_config and open it for editing.